-We found this practice was providing effective care in accordance with the relevant regulations.

-The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as fabulous, efficient and professional.
+The practice had suitable analysinents for dealing with medical and other emergencies.
+Are services effective?
+We found that this practice was providing effective care in accordance with the relevant regulations.
+No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as excellent, professional and pleasant.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.
 Are services caring?

-We found this practice was providing caring services in accordance with the relevant regulations.

-We received feedback about the practice from 46 people.
+We found that this practice was providing caring services in accordance with the relevant regulations.
+No action ~ We received feedback about the practice from 68 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were friendly, welcoming and

-They said staff were always helpful.
+They told us staff were friendly, respectful and helpful.
+They said that their dentist listened to them and the treatment options were explained well.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.

-We saw staff protected patients' privacy and were aware of the importance of confidentiality.
-Patients said staff treated them with dignity and respect.
+We saw that staff protected patients' privacy and were aware of the importance of

-Are services responsive to people's needs?

-We found this practice was providing responsive care in accordance with the relevant regulations.